jacob-medina/first-portfolio/README.md

 ## Credits

+All images in the folder `/images/logos/` originate from [World Vector Logo](https://worldvectorlogo.com/).

 The file `reset.css` was not created by me.
 It was downloaded from [meyerweb](https://meyerweb.com), which provides a public reset.css file.
 It comes with the following citation information:

 > http://meyerweb.com/eric/tools/css/reset/